CYBEX-P/tahoe/README.md

 Any CIS platform like [CYBEX-P](https://github.com/cybex-p) potentially handles hundreds of different data formats.
 Thus, it needs a standard data format and structure to represent threat data.
 Examples of threat data are email, firewall logs, malware signatures, file hashes etc. A cyberthreat language (CTL) is a specification of how to format and serialize any kind of threat data.
 CYBEX-P uses TAHOE instead of other CTLs like [STIX](https://oasis-open.github.io/cti-documentation/) or [MISP](https://github.com/MISP/misp-rfc).
 TAHOE structures threat data as JSON documents.

 This repository is a Python library that should be used to structure any threat data in TAHOE format.
+Find the complete TAHOE specification in ```/specification```.
+The documentation is in ```/docs```.

 ## Installation